Victorville, CAHome Menu

-Grease Control Devices and FOG
+Grease Control Device Permits and FOGS

-FOG is one of the main causes of sewer line backups that are expensive for the food service establishment and harmful to the public health and the environment.
+FOGS is one of the main causes of sewer line backups that are expensive for the food service establishment and harmful to the public health and the environment.

-Grease Control Device Permit Required
+FOGS Permit Required

 Best Business Practices at a Glance

-- Pour all used cooking oil and grease into a an approved covered container for recycling to a waste oil rendering facility.
+- Pour all used cooking oil and grease into an approved covered container for recycling to a waste oil rendering facility.

-- Scrape dishes, pots, pans and utensils into the trash prior to washing them. remember to never pour used oil in the drain.
+- Scrape dishes, pots, pans and utensils into the trash prior to washing them.
+Remember to never pour used oil in the drain.